gh-PonyM/ansible-deploy-docker-compose-template/README.md

 - Uses `docker compose config` in order to analyze the compose file.
 - Identifies secret strings and construct a **secret path** using one of the supported **secret provider**
-  - Uses the length of the example secret inside of the `docker-compose.yml` or uses `min_secret_length`, whatever is longer
+  - Uses the length of the example secret in `docker-compose.yml` or uses `min_secret_length`, whatever is longer
 - Transforms env vars into ansible **defaults**
 - Identifies all exposed ports of the setup (e.g. might be used for firewall rules config by ansible)
 - Identifies mounted volumes locally or docker volumes and extracts paths for eventual backup configs